 It takes about twice as long to create a 3D model as it does to create something 2D.
 Modeling, texturing, skinning, and rigging of an abstract character takes over 150 hours in total.
 The more detailed the model, the longer it takes to create it.
 Therefore, you can imagine the amount of work.

-Let’s see how the labor of 2D and 3D character artists in different regions of the world is paid.
+Let’s see how the labor of 2D and 3D character artists in studios in different regions of the world is paid.

 Having sowed the first grains of information about the hourly rate of artists of 2D and 3D characters, it makes sense to approach the most important question.
 Knowing the pay levels of artists will help us lay the groundwork for understanding 2D character design cost and 3D character design cost.

 Since one of the most significant factors affecting character design pricing is the time spent on their creation, we will depart from it.
-Taking into account the hourly rates of our specialists, their qualifications, and the information on the duration of work, we get the following picture.
+Taking into account the hourly rates of our specialists, their qualifications, and the information on the duration of work, we can make a rough estimate.

 How To Choose A Character Design Company